Hestia, Goddess of Meditative Wisdom in Mature Women

 Hestia as the Fire at the Center of the Hearth

 Hestia was one of the three Olympian virgin goddesses along with Artemis and Athena.
 They were not affected by the arrows of Eros or the love spells of Aphrodite.
-As a virgin Goddess, Hestia was “one in herself,” not needing a lover, spouse, or child to be complete.
+As a virgin goddess, Hestia was “one in herself,” not needing a lover, spouse, or child to be complete.
 She was not motivated by a need to please others or to be liked, but had a great need to follow her own inner values.
 There are times when Hestia comes to a person only after loss or grief lead a woman to come to a place where she can finally find for herself the rich and inner spiritual life or the wonders of peace and quiet.
 This does not mean Hestia or the Vestal Virgins never took a lover, but he never remained the center of their lives.

 Hestia Brings Inner Peace

 Many people get to find their inner Hestia through the spiritual practice of meditation.
 The Latin word for “hearth” is focus, which those who do practice know is very important to the meditation process if you are to gain any benefit from the practice.
 It requires focus on being in the moment, of emptying the mind of trivial thoughts, and capturing the stillness of the emotions.

 Tending to household duties is a very centering activity for some women, because she is finding inner harmony through making order in the home.
 The inward Hestia may become emotionally detached and perceptually inattentive to others in her surroundings as she attends to her own concerns.
 Hestia, the goddess of the hearth, is the archetype active in women who find keeping house a meaningful activity rather than a chore.
 She has no need to rush, or watch the time, she goes at her own pace and puts everything in order as she is completely in the present moment.
 Thoughts or feelings may surface in her mind, just as they do when one meditates.